Drive sales on autopilot with ecommerce-focused featuresSee Features

 Create messaging that keeps customers coming back by using data-driven customer retention strategies.
 They help improve your customer lifetime value, your average order value, and increase your revenue in the long run.

 Processing and dealing with this data doesn’t have to be difficult.
-The Retention Report and Lifecycle map makes handling data simple.
+The Lifecycle map makes handling data simple.
 By using the tools Omnisend’s dashboard offers, you’ll have actionable insights into what steps to take next—all without increasing your workload.
-Try it out for yourself free for 14 days!
+Try it out for yourself for free today!